nielsvth/PIconnect/README.rst

     # Here a query is executed for an Asset with name 'P-560'
     assetlist = afdatabase.find_assets(query="P-560")

-    # Select the first Asset from the Asset list
+    # Select the first Asset from the AssetList
     asset = assetlist[0]

     # select first attribute for this asset